 An update from Sara Messenger of Bradley Stoke’s Three Brooks Nature Conservation Group.

-This article originally appeared in the June 2017 issue of the Bradley Stoke Journal news magazine (on pages 8 & 9).
-The magazine is delivered FREE, EVERY MONTH, to 9,500 homes in Bradley Stoke, Little Stoke and Stoke Lodge.
+This article originally appeared in the June 2019 issue of the Bradley Stoke Journal magazine (on pages 10 & 11).
+The magazine is delivered FREE, EVERY MONTH (except August), to ALL 8,700 homes in Bradley Stoke.
 Phone 01454 300 400 to enquire about advertising or leaflet insertion.

 Last 5 posts in Conservation